--OXYGEN – coffee has a naturally high oil content and air exposure causes the coffee to oxidize which will cause it to lose it’s flavour over time.
+-OXYGEN – coffee has a naturally high oil content and air exposure causes the coffee to oxidize which will cause it to lose its flavor over time.

--SUNLIGHT – UV light is a mutagen which affects coffee (and other foods) by causing the breakdown of the natural chemical compounds.
+-SUNLIGHT – UV light is a mutagen that affects coffee (and other foods) by causing the breakdown of the natural chemical compounds.

 Overexposure to any of the above factors will age your beans very quickly, fast-tracking the staling process as CO2 escapes and the bean oils dissipate.